foomprep/robby.nvim/README.md

 `vim-fugitive` please follow the instructions their to install before proceeding.
 You should be using `vim-fugitive`.
 I repeat, you should be using `vim-fugitive`.

+The plugin also assumes you have `curl` installed on your system.

 To install you can use your favorite package manager like [vim-plug](https://github.com/junegunn/vim-plug) or use `vim`'s built-in package support:
 ```